Ammonium fluoride: Uses

 This substance is commonly called "commercial ammonium fluoride".
 The word "neutral" is sometimes added to "ammonium fluoride" to represent the neutral salt [NH_{4}]F as opposed to the "acid salt" (NH_{4}HF_{2}).
 The acid salt is usually used in preference to the neutral salt in the etching of glass and related silicates.
 This property is shared among all soluble fluorides.
 For this reason it cannot be handled in glass test tubes or apparatus during laboratory work.

 Ammonium fluoride is a critical component of buffered oxide etch (BOE), a wet etchant used in microfabrication.
 It acts as the buffering agent in a solution of concentrated HF, creating an etchant with a more controllable rate of etching (than that of simple concentrated HF solutions).

 It is also used for preserving wood, as a mothproofing agent, in printing and dyeing textiles, and as an antiseptic in breweries.

+Polymorphism under non-standard conditions

+Ammonium fluoride (NH_{4}F) exists in several crystalline phases depending on temperature and pressure.
+At ambient conditions, its structure is very similar to that of ice, unlike the other ammonium halides (NH_{4}Cl, NH_{4}Br, NH_{4}I), which adopt CsCl-type or NaCl-type structures.
+Under high pressure, NH_{4}F increasingly resembles the other ammonium halides.
+It adopts a cubic CsCl-type phase (phase III), followed at very high pressure by a tetragonal phase (phase VIII), analogous to phases seen in the other halides at much lower pressures.
+The transition to phase VIII occurs around 115 GPa in NH_{4}F, roughly an order of magnitude higher than in NH_{4}Cl, NH_{4}Br, or NH_{4}I. An intermediate tetragonal phase (phase IIIt) appears above about 40 GPa as a precursor to phase VIII.